 Sailing the farm is her way after 8 years of building our ship.
-We are now in Salvador Brazil prepping the boat to south to penguin country in 2017/2018 and Pacific 2018/2019.
+We are now in Brazil prepping the boat to go up into northern hemisphere.
 If you want to join please contact us!!
 (Yes, we love kids too) Sofar we have had 30 crew on different legs from Oslo to Brazil.
-Its been a fantastic journey sofar and we look forward to enjoy southern hemisphere soon with colder climate and fantastic nature down in South America.
+Its been a fantastic journey sofar. we are looking for crew in Azores to UK and up in Atlantic ocean.

 Interested in self-sufficiency?
 Want to help build a community?
 Love the sea?

 On an organic farm, a few hours north of Oslo, we are running a volunteering collective combining the dream of self-sufficiency with our love of the sea.
 Our community is for anyone who wants to learn, share ideas, and work hard.
 Anyone who has a knowledge or interest in permaculture, farming, boat building, sailing, living together to create a home that is sustainable both on land AND out at sea!

 We are building our first sailboat (the first of many), with the hope that when she sets sail (our aim is 2016) we will be able to visit other eco-villages around the world, collecting knowledge and traveling in the most eco-friendly way possible.
 Anyone who helps us out will have the chance to join our crew, a floating tribe!

 We also work hard to build up the infrastructure of the farm.
 Our project is relatively new; we began in 2009 so there is still a lot to be done.
 We live with two dogs, the farm cat and some (very) free-range chickens.
 We keep bees and make jam; this year we harvested our first crop of potatoes and planted next season’s raspberries.
 Eventually we hope to grow all our food.
 We want to create a place that will continue to flourish after the boats are sailing, a place where crops, thoughts, adventures, and of course boats, can grow.